 Criteria for the review of proposed projects per Senate Bill 90-208 are adopted by the DRCOG Board through the transportation committees process.
-RTD submits fixed-guideway transit proposals to DRCOG and, in its proposal, describes the project in detail, provides a rationale for why it is being pursued, and provides information pertinent to each of the criteria.
-DRCOG conducts a technical assessment of the proposal using the information provided by RTD and its own examinations.
+RTD submits fixed-guideway transit proposals to DRCOG and, in its proposal, describes the specific project in detail, provides a rationale for why it is being pursued, and provides information pertinent to each of the criteria.
+DRCOG conducts a technical assessment of the each proposal using the information provided by RTD and its own examinations.
 Based on the criteria, DRCOG prepares a draft assessment report making preliminary findings and conclusions, which is reviewed by RTD.
-The proposal is also presented to the public in a hearing at the DRCOG Board.
+The proposal is also presented to the public in a hearing at the-a DRCOG Board meeting.
 DRCOG prepares a final assessment report reflecting resolution of technical and financial issues with RTD and summarizing public comment.
 Final transportation committees recommendations and DRCOG Board action to approve the specific proposal (or not) take place upon consideration of the final report.

 The Senate Bill 90-208 evaluation is conducted by DRCOG through the regional transportation planning process.
 As a priority transportation planning activity, such evaluations are identified in the Unified Planning Work Program.
-RTD fixed guideway transit facilities must be in the air quality conforming fiscally constrained RTP and the TIP before they can be implemented.
+RTD fixed-guideway transit facilities must be in the air quality conforming fiscally constrained RTP and the TIP before they can be implemented.
 The Senate Bill 90-208 assessment confirms the fiscally constrained nature of the proposal per the fiscally constrained RTP or provides a rationale for plan amendment.
 The project can be included in the TIP for construction only after the DRCOG Board has issued a favorable Senate Bill 90-208 finding.

-6. FasTracks Annual Review
+6E.
+FasTracks Annual Review

 In April 2004, DRCOG completed the initial Senate Bill 90-208 review of RTD's FasTracks Plan, which was subsequently approved by the region's voters in November 2004.
 FasTracks is a broad, region-wide, long-term program and numerous assumptions were made about both technology and financing.
-To ensure the legislative intent of the review but address the likelihood of change during the course of FasTracks implementation, DRCOG has defined a process to evaluate changes to the most recently approved FasTracks Plan to determine if such proposed changes warrant new 's initial Senate Bill 90-208 approval.action.by.the.DRCOG Board.
+To ensure the legislative intent of the review but address the likelihood of change during the course of FasTracks implementation, DRCOG <a href="https://has.defined.a.process to evaluate changes to the most recently approved FasTracks Plan to determine if such proposed changes warrant new 's initial Senate Bill 90-208 approval action by the DRCOG Board.
 The key steps in the process are as follows:

 - RTD submits a FasTracks Change Report

-- DRCOG Board, through the transportation committee process will determine if changes in the following categories require further action pursuant to Senate Bill 90-208:
+- The DRCOG Board, through the transportation committees process will-determines whether if-changes in the following categories require further action pursuant to Senate Bill 90-208:

 - Project definition/scope/technology

-- Financial Plan
+- Financial pPlan

 - Implementation schedule

 - Operating characteristics

 - Level of bus service